 As of April 1, 1997, transmission service on PPL Electric Utilities facilities is provided under the PJM Open Access Transmission Tariff and is administered by the PJM Interconnection, L.L.C.
 The PPL Electric Utilities’ documents listed below address the requirements for the interconnection of generation, transmission, and end user facilities to the PPL Electric Utilities’ transmission system in Pennsylvania.
 All interconnected facilities must meet these requirements.

 If the developer wishes to investigate or pursue the "Option to Build”, there are additional standards and requirements with which the developer must comply.
-These additional requirements, along with a list of currently approved engineering, construction, and testing firms, and equipment vendors, can be made available to the developer upon request.
+These additional requirements can be made available to the developer upon request.

-Merchant Transmission entities should visit the PJM web site at for more information on arranging interconnection of new transmission facilities and Attachment S.
+Merchant Transmission entities should visit the PJM web site for information on arranging interconnection of new transmission facilities.

-Wholesale customers should visit the PJM website at for information on arranging new transmission service.
+Wholesale customers should visit the PJM website for information on arranging new transmission service.

-End-user transmission customers should visit the Three-Phase Electric Service webpage or complete, print and mail this application form to PPL Electric Utilities to request a connection to the transmission system (only for transmission interconnections over 69 kV).
+End-user transmission customers should visit the Three-Phase Electric Service webpage to request a connection to the transmission system (only for transmission interconnections over 69 kV).

 PPL EU Transmission Planning Criteria